fafa-chLoe/learngit/README.txt

 Git is a distributed version control system
 Git is free software.
 Git is git is git is git;
-Creating a new branch is quick and simple;
+Creating a brand new branch is quick & simple;

+forward testing
+git bug deeee